gabriel-jm/lithen-super-element/docs/select.md

 # Lithen - SuperElement - select method

-The `select` method is just a wrap in `element.querySelector`, just to be less verbose and it adds the `select`, `selectAll`, `on` and `once` custom methods to the found element.
+The `select` method is a wrap in `element.root.querySelector`, the [`root`](./root.md) is another custom getter method of SuperElement, it uses it to abstract if the element has a shadowRoot or not and it adds the `select`, `selectAll`, `on` and `once` custom methods to the found element.
 It returns the found element or `null` if no element was found.

 ## Parameters
 A element query - type string - Example: '.any-class', '#any-id'.